blahosyl/task-manager-frontend/README.md

 - high
 - no priority

 #### Task Create Form

 #### Task Edit Form

 Only the owner (the user who created the task) can edit or delete it.
-The reasoning behind this is that they know the requirements, so they can judge wheter a task can be completed or not.
+The reasoning behind this is that they know the requirements, so they can judge whether a task can be completed or not.

 In a future version, I plan to add some edit permissions to task assignees as well ([#98](https://github.com/blahosyl/task-manager-frontend/issues/98)).